Saturday, 31 October 2015

 METHOD :

-Wash the green moong and bengal gram and soak in enough water overnight.
+Wash the green moong beans and black grams, soak in enough water overnight.
 Alternatively soak in hot water for 2 hours.
 Drain the water and wash again.

 Peel, wash and cut the raw mango into bite size pieces discarding the seed.
 Wash and cut the cucumber into small pieces.
 Was the sprouts too.

-Chop the coriander leaves.
+Chop the coriander leaves and the green chilli.
 Dry roast the coriander seeds and cumin seeds and grind them to a powder.

 In a bowl add all the ingredients and toss well.

-Serve immediately.
-Enjoy as your lunch or serve with other appetisers....goes well with kebabs.
+Serve and have immediately.
+Enjoy as your lunch or serve with other appetisers.... it goes well with kebabs.

 ILISH BHAJA O SHORSHE POSTO....